-Do you want to highlight particular qualities or behaviours, drawing on the relevant standards, as essential baseline expectations for a teacher to achieve pay progression in your school?
+Do you want to highlight particular qualities or behaviours (for example in relation to sharing high quality resources to help reduce workload across the school), drawing on the relevant standards, as essential baseline expectations for a teacher to achieve pay progression in your school?
 If so, what would you use as evidence and how will you gather it without imposing additional workload on teachers?
 Can you build this into teachers' appraisal objectives?